danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/08 Managing database users in Azure Database for MySQL Single Server/readme.md

 1. Create new database users

-   To create a new user and grant connect privileges to the new database for that user, execute:
+   Create a new database, create a new user and and grant CRAETE and INSERT privileges to the new user on the database, by executing:

+   >Refer to the [Privileges Provided by MySQL](https://dev.mysql.com/doc/refman/8.0/en/privileges-provided.html) for further details on database roles and privileges.

    ```sql
    CREATE DATABASE <database_name>;